testthedocs/rakpart/working-notes.md

 Notes for during WIP on this branch

 - Move docs and README to markdown
-- Create vale setup
-- Add style guide
 - Add new MkDocs theme
+- Add logo to README and docs

 ## Theme